-The French government provides tax credits to companies both for annual increased spending and annual volume of spending on innovative research and development.
-Income tax benefits correspond to these French research tax credits, which are credited against income taxes payable in each of the four years after being incurred or, if not so utilized, are recoverable in cash.
-As of December 31, 2007, Flamel had total research tax credits receivables of \$15.4 million.
-If these credits are not applied against future income taxes, they will be received as cash payments in the fourth year after the credit is earned, i.e. \$5.4 million in 2008, \$5.0 million in 2009, \$2.5 million in 2010 and \$2.5 million in 2011.
-The Company earned a research and development credit in 2007 of \$2.3 million in 2007, 2006 of \$2.1 million and \$4.2 million in 2005.
-The relative stability of the credit earned in 2007 is a direct result of the stability of research and development costs in 2007 compared with 2006 and 2005.
-The reduction in credit earned in 2006 is a direct result of the decrease in research and development costs compared to 2005 and 2004.
+The French government provides tax credits to companies for innovative research and development.
+Up until fiscal year 2007, the tax credit was calculated on both the annual increase in spending and the annual volume of spending on innovative research and development.
+Since fiscal year 2008, the tax credit is calculated solely on the basis of annual spending on innovative research and development at a rate of 30%.
+This change in legislation has benefited the Company.
+Income tax benefits correspond to these French research tax credits, which are credited against income taxes payable in each of the four years after being incurred or, if not utilized, are recoverable in cash.
+As of December 31, 2008, Flamel had total research tax credits receivables of \$16.0 million.
+In 2008, the Company has obtained an advance secured against the tax credits generated in 2005, 2006 and 2007 for a total of \$8.0 million which would normally have been received as cash payments of \$5.1 million in 2009, \$2.5 million in 2010 and \$2.4 million in 2011.
+The Company earned a research and development credit of \$7.0 million in 2008, \$2.3 million in 2007 and \$2.1 million in 2006.
+The significant increase in the credit earned in 2008 is largely as a result of the change in tax legislation.

-In 2007 the research tax credit was offset by withholding tax of \$0.6 million incurred on royalty revenues received from GSK in accordance with the license agreement.
+The research tax credit was offset by withholding tax of \$0.5 million in 2008 and \$0.6 million in 2007 incurred on royalty revenues received from GSK in accordance with the license agreement.

-As of December 31, 2007, the Company had \$126.2 million in French net operating loss carry-forwards.
+As of December 31, 2008, the Company had \$135.8 million in French net operating loss carry-forwards.
 The above carry-forwards can be utilized against future operating income indefinitely.